A Nonfiction Book by O.G. Rose

 All this suggests why science cannot give us ultimate unity (even if it plays a vital role in making us “more unified than not”): science cannot erase all “first principles” as illusions, for such a judgment isn’t scientific (though it may seem like it is one).
 A worldview (supposedly) based entirely on science is a world that is another among all the others in Pluralism, and the moment it thinks of itself as “truer” than the other worldviews, it has made a judgment that cannot be established scientifically: it has escaped itself to legitimize itself.
 Since science only allows into its field that which can be observed (and interpretations based on those observations that stay within the realm of observation), science necessarily must think of the only truth as scientific truth (though that doesn’t necessarily follow for a given scientist), as consequence of how it “brackets off” the world (but do note that this “bracketing” is also the source of its power and effectiveness).
 It cannot “leap” into making claims about God’s Existence or love’s meaningfulness without ceasing to be itself (though that isn’t to say science cannot help people “leap” from science in a “truer/Truer” direction about matters of God’s Existence, etc.).
 In fact, it’s hard to imagine a person making a truer/Truer “leap” without consulting science: my point here is only to stress that science alone cannot resolve Pluralistic tensions and give us “belonging again.”
 It can help, but it cannot erase “first principles” without it ceasing to be itself and without those interested in preserving their “first principles” knowing that science has ceased to be itself.

 Lastly, science cannot give us “belonging” for reasons identical to why tolerance (as opposed to humility) cannot: for better or for worse, science undermines the authority of local communities.
 By calling into question Creationism, for example, science weakens the hold fundamentalist communities have over their members, and ultimately brings the meaning and role of the entire Bible into question.
-This is arguably a good thing, and I will not argue here that it isn’t (that’s a different debate for a different time), only that it’s a trade-off that perhaps lowers the number of people believing that which isn’t true, but at the price of the reduction of the power of their community to give them “quiet certainty.”
+This is arguably a good thing, and I will not argue here that it isn’t (that’s a different debate for a different time), only that it’s a trade-off that perhaps lowers the number of people believing that which perhaps isn’t true, but at the price of the reduction of the power of their community to give them “quiet certainty.”
 Science necessarily makes people “toward” scientific authority, as tolerance necessarily makes people “toward” the State; hence, both necessarily contribute to the formation of the “double consciousness” that makes it increasingly difficult to feel like we “belong” anywhere.
 Unless we ourselves are part of the very “community” that is researching and verifying the Theory of Evolution, then our community must receive this science from something external to it — an experience that will feel alien, intrusive, impersonal, and like the “internal Colonialization” described earlier.
 Yes, we might be better off for it, but we should not delude ourselves into thinking the experience will always be pleasant; for many, it will motivate resentment.⁵

 I believe there has often lingered the thought that if people just had the right information, everyone would know the truth, and the truth would set us free.
 If people were just more rational, more scientific, and better critical thinkers, we could have peace and finally be at rest.
 Tragically, I don’t believe this is the case, not only because humans naturally tend to use information to create tribes and legitimize their ideologies (as argued throughout The True Isn’t the Rational by O.G.
 Rose), but because rationality, critical thinking, and science themselves cannot provide enough “ground” to give us “belonging” (though I don’t see how “belonging” could be achieved without them).
 Facts can only unify those who ascribe to the same truth and rationality, and neither critical thinking nor science can necessarily lead to everyone accepting the same “being true.”
 Even if they did, we could always doubt it, and so some always would.⁶ Furthermore, even if there was “an ultimate set of axioms” rationality would eventually lead us to and that we could recognize as such, if given to us by authority, it would feel oppression (and such a set of axioms would likely require authorities and experts to determine, all working on different areas of the problem, etc.).
 That means each individual would have to realize “the ultimate set of axioms” on their own, which even if possible, would be highly unlikely.